Codecademy/docs/content/numpy/concepts/math-methods/terms/cos/cos.md

   - 'paths/computer-science'
 ---

-In NumPy, the **cos** function computes the cosine of each element in an array.
-This trigonometric function is essential for various mathematical computations, especially in physics, engineering, computer graphics, and signal processing, and more.
+In NumPy, the **`.cos()`** function computes the cosine of each element in an array.
+This trigonometric function is essential for various mathematical computations, especially in physics, engineering, computer graphics, signal processing, and more.

 ## Syntax